Create Your

 TGCT is often treated with surgery.
 Doctors may also recommend an active surveillance approach to monitor disease progression.

-Surgery isn’t right for everyone, and not all tumors can be removed safely.
-The chance of recurrence is high for people who have diffuse TGCT or have had recurrence after surgery.
+Surgery isn’t right for everyone, and not all tumors can be removed.
+The risk of recurrence is high for people who have diffuse TGCT or have had recurrence after surgery.

 Each additional surgery increases risks of complications and other health challenges.